quangloclam/econ627fall24/morea/home.md

 ## About the instructor

-[Philip Johnson](https://philipmjohnson.org) is a Professor of Information and Computer Sciences at the University of Hawaii.
-His research interests include climate change, educational technology, software engineering, and serious games.
-He is currently an active developer of [RadGrad](https://radgrad.org), an open source software system based on Javascript, Typescript, React, and Meteor.
+[Nori Tarui](https://nori523.wixsite.com/my-site) is a Professor of Economics at the University of Hawaii.
+His research interests include climate change and economics.